 I truly believe that Tenba set out to create a bag with the highest quality materials available.
 The fabric (600 Denier Helix) is light and strong and looks great – it is graphite in colour which, in my opinion, gives it a nicer look than if it were just plain black.
 They used a section of heavy-duty tarpaulin for the bottom of the bag – which is abrasion resistant, waterproof, and easy to clean – an excellent choice for the portion of the bag that typically gets the most abuse.
 The YKK zippers all glide extremely smoothly and have really nice contoured zipper pulls – I have yet to encounter any type of snag of any type on the zippers.
 The shoulder strap is one of my favourite material choices they made – it is made of 5-bar seat belt material and has a nice smooth finish – this will certainly stand the test of time – no question.
 Last but not least, the stitching around the bag is all done with precision and purpose – I am confident that every stitch will stand the test of time.

-One of the first things that drew my attention to this bag was the overall style – I really like the graphite color and contrast of the black strap down the front.
+One of the first things that drew my attention to this bag was the overall style – I really like the graphite colour and contrast of the black strap down the front.
 I think Tenba did a great job of making a bag that is functional and also looks great.
 However, in order for a bag to be great, it has to do more than just look great – it has to function great.

 The Tenba DNA messenger is able to stand up on it’s own – after owning multiple messenger bags, I became increasingly frustrated with how they all tend to flop forward over top of the main access flap – this makes entering the bag frequently for smaller items a bit of a pain.
 So having the ability to stand the bag up has made it much more user friendly in my experience.